Air Safety Support International

 The following is a complete list of the OTAR Parts.
 To find out more or to download the document please click on the OTAR title.

-The requirements of this OTAR Part cover the registration and marking of aircraft.
+The requirements of this Part cover operation and piloting of aircraft, the arrangements for the planning and preparation for flight, and the maintenance and equipment of aircraft.